 This e-Safety policy has been agreed by the Headteacher and Staff.
 This e-Safety policy and its implementation are reviewed annually.

-E-Safety skills development for staff
+ONLINE-Safety skills development for staff

-All members of staff have been made aware of individual responsibilities relating to the safeguarding of children within the context of e-Safety and know what to do in the event of misuse of technology by any member of the school community.
+All members of staff have been made aware of individual responsibilities relating to the safeguarding of children within the context of online-Safety and know what to do in the event of misuse of technology by any member of the school community.

 All new members of staff receive information on the school’s Acceptable Use Agreement as part of their induction.